-Will Medicare Cover Prescription Sunglasses?Posted by Medicare Made Clear
+Will Medicare Cover Prescription Lenses, Glasses or Sunglasses?Posted by Medicare Made Clear

-Original Medicare (Parts A & B) will not help pay for prescription sunglasses, or eyeglasses in general.
+Generally, Original Medicare (Parts A & B) will not help pay for prescription sunglasses, contact lenses or eyeglasses.
 However, eyeglasses or other corrective lenses may be covered in cases where they are deemed “medically necessary,” such as after cataract surgery.

 Medicare Advantage plans (Part C) may offer vision coverage including eyeglasses, contact lenses and prescription sunglasses.
 It may also include vision benefits such as coverage for routine eye exams.
 Each plan will be different, and you’ll need to talk with the provider about which eye health items are offered within a plan and how costs are covered.